As a ruthless editor, I share his attitude about the complexity of English and why we all should care about “proper” use of language and punctuation.

 I invite you to drop by my blog regularly to polish your prose and spiff up your speaking.

-And sign up (upper right corner of this page) for my FREE monthly columns, Killer Tips from a Ruthless Editor.
-Join others who watch their inbox monthly for a link to a new column, along with a short list of links to recent blogs.
+And sign up (upper right corner of this page) for my FREE monthly columns.
+Join others who watch their inbox for a link to a new column, along with a short list of links to recent blogs.